soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 ![alternativetext](icon.png)

-It can be used in machines with Linux, Windows and MAC OS.
+It can be used in machines with Linux, Windows and macOS.
 Requires VMD.
 For detailed documentation with the User Manual please check out the "documentation" folder.

 ----------------------------------------------------------------